Ah, the Temple Bar district. Yes, it’s busy and full of tourists, but it’s also one of those bits of Dublin you have to take a ramble through.

 2. Gallagher’s Boxty House

-For something a little closer to home, head to Gallagher’s Boxty House in Temple Bar where you’ll find a small cafe that’s perfected the art of the Irish Boxty.
+If you’re looking to try Irish food in Dublin, head to Gallagher’s Boxty House in Temple Bar where you’ll find a small cafe that’s perfected the art of the Irish Boxty.
 Proper hearty stuff and great if you’re here when it’s cold.

 3. KLAW: The Seafood Café by Niall Sabongi